appsody/website/content/docs/stacks/stacks-overview.md

 ```

->`Dockerfile-stack` builds the initial stack image and the `Dockerfile` builds the final application image.
+>`Dockerfile-stack` builds the initial stack image for local development and the `Dockerfile` builds the final application image.

 ### Generated files